aranhil/SearchableNavbar/README.md

 ## Setting up in Visual Studio
 ## Installation
 1. After installing the extension, an additional navigation bar will be available at the top part of the active document.
 You can assign a shortcut to open the navigation bar and start searching by going to **Tools >> Options >> Environment >> Keyboard**, the command name is **SearchableNavbar.Open**.

+## License

+*Searchable Navbar* is licensed under the [MIT License](LICENSE).

+## Support

+If you encounter a bug or want to suggest a feature, please open an issue in the [GitHub repository](https://github.com/aranhil/qgrepGUI/issues).

+## Acknowledgements

+This project has benefited from the use of the following open-source projects:

+- [qgrep](https://github.com/zeux/qgrep): This project is licensed under the [MIT License](./LICENSE-qgrep.md).